GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

       09616d7472656c617973076578616d706c6503636f6d
     <CODE ENDS>

-The length and the hex string for the domain name "amtrelays.example.com" are the outputs of this program, yielding a length of 22 and the above hex string.
+The length of the RData and the hex string for the domain name "amtrelays.example.com" are the outputs of this program.

-22 is the length of the wire-encoded domain name, so to this we add 2 (1 for the precedence field and 1 for the combined D-bit and relay type fields) to get the full length of the RData, and encode the precedence, D-bit, and relay type fields as octets, as described in {{rrdef}}.
+22 is the length of the wire-encoded domain name, so 2 was added to that value (1 for the precedence field and 1 for the combined D-bit and relay type fields) to get the full length 24 of the RData.
+For the 2 octets ahead of the domain name, we encode the precedence, D-bit, and relay type fields, as described in {{rrdef}}.

 This results in a zone file entry like this: